appliedtopology/ctl/Building.md

 If this succeeds proceed below to [Building](##Building)

+If the instructions so far have not helped you to escape dependency hell.
+Do not fear.
+We have tried to make such non-simple installs as _simple as possible_.

-To make escaping dependency hell as simple as possible, we have taken steps to make local installation of dependencies as _simple_ as possible.
-If you are having trouble please do write to [ctl@appliedtopology.org](mailto:ctl@appliedtopology.org)
+If you are having trouble please do file an issue

 ## Local Dependencies
 So you dont have root access, or, you don't want to do a system wide installation, or, you want to try and compile against some special version of a dependency.
 No problem!